dudung/soal/_posts/fi1202/2021-02-17-electric-field-nc-solid-sphere.md

 \right.,
 \end{equation}

 for our case.
-Eqn. \qref{eqn:efncsp-enclosed-charge} can be found using
+Eqn. \eqref{eqn:efncsp-enclosed-charge} can be found using

 \begin{equation}
 \label{eqn:efncsp-enclosed-charge-formula}